 Soliant has helped many clients reduce time to market using CloudFormation.
-In fact, we are in the midst of applying for the AWS CloudFormation Service Delivery Program and hope to attain that designation by the end of the year.
+In fact, we are in the midst of applying for the AWS CloudFormation Service Delivery Program and hope to attain that designation soon.

 AWS CloudFormation: Streamlining Development with Automated Tooling